 I was confused and hurt and I didn’t know what I had done wrong.
 It didn’t dawn on me until much later that this was his fault, not mine, and so I struggled with intense feelings of guilt and shame for months.

 The sad part is I didn’t realise I liked him as much as I did until he left.
 I didn’t let myself feel the feelings I had for him out of fear of getting hurt, but when I look back I know they were there.
-At the time I was struggling with severe depression and PTSD but he made me happy during a very difficult time and I’ll always be grateful for that, despite the fact that he also caused me a tremendous amount of pain.
+At the time I was struggling with my mental health but he made me happy during a very difficult time and I’ll always be grateful for that, despite the fact that he also caused me a tremendous amount of pain.

 That’s not actually the end of the story.
 Around six months later, as soon as I had come to terms with what had happened, he popped back into my life.
 I was cautious but the little words “I miss you” made me believe that maybe this time things would be different.